-Applications which use the DirectC interface with C code usually need this main include file.
-The include file svc.h defines the types for canonical representation of 2-state (bit) and 4-state (logic) values and passing references to SystemVerilog data objects, provides function headers, and defines a number of helper macros and constants.
+Applications which use the Direct Programming Interface with C code usually need this main include file.
+The include file svc.h defines the types for canonical representation of 2-state (bit) and 4-state (logic) values and passing references to SystemVerilog data objects.
+The file also provides function headers and defines a number of helper macros and constants.

 This document fully defines the svc.h file.
 The content of svc.h does not depend on any particular implementation or platform; all simulators shall use the same file.
-For more details on svc.h, see section A.8.1.
+For more details on svc.h, see section A.9.1.